Meet Our Team & Partners

 President, Board Member

-Matilda Taylor is laboratory research assistant at the BC Center for Excellence in HIV and Aids.
-She recently graduated from Quest University Canada where she focused her studies on microbiology and immunology centering around the Dengue Virus.
-Her interest in global health and infectious disease led her to learn about the Trachoma.
-Her passion for bringing awareness to this issue was sparked from the realization that there are millions of people unnecessarily losing their vision and experiencing intense pain due to a disease that we know how to treat and prevent.
+Matilda Taylor is third year medical student at UBC’s Island Medical Program.
+Prior to this, she was a laboratory research assistant at the BC Center for Excellence in HIV and Aids and graduated from Quest University Canada.
+She focused her studies on microbiology and immunology.
+Her interest in global health and infectious disease led her to learn about Trachoma.
+Her passion for bringing awareness to this issue was sparked by the realization that there are millions of people unnecessarily losing their vision and suffering from the debilitating effects of a disease that is preventable and treatable.
 This ultimately led to her co-founding Collaborative Vision Foundation.

 Vice-President, Board Member